May 28, 2018

 Whether you’ve been using credit cards for years, or you’re considering applying for your first card, it helps to know your legal rights and how to deal with problems.

-- Getting a Credit Card: Before you get a credit card, learn your rights and how to protect your information.
+Before getting a credit card, learn your rights and how to protect your information.

-- Getting a Credit Card You Never Asked For: A company can’t send you a credit card you didn’t apply for.
-Learn your rights and the steps to take if you receive a credit card you didn't ask for.
+Learn your rights and the steps to take if you get a credit card you never asked for.

 Many thanks to Vancouver lawyer Anna Fung, QC for reviewing these pages for legal accuracy.